 This super-moist gluten-free lemon blueberry cake has a tender crumb that bursts with lemon flavor, with juicy blueberries studded throughout.
 Topped with a tart lemony cream cheese frosting, this cake is an instant classic!

 We're getting ready for spring with this citrus berry mash-up.
 Every forkful of this gluten-free lemon blueberry cake is soft and tender, with a vibrant lemon crumb and sweet blueberries bursting throughout.
-Make it as a show-stopping layer cake or swirl frosting on each layer to create two simple single-layer cakes!
-You can even bake it in a 9x13 baking pan for a quick potluck sheet cake.
-This cake is ready for any occasion.
+Make it as a show-stopping layer cake or you can even bake it in a 9x13 baking pan for easier serving when bringing to a potluck, just like my gluten-free chocolate sheet cake.

 There you have it: rave reviews all around.